Receiving and Sending Calls

 • Packet loss statistics for audio and video streams.
 In this case, the last 10 seconds rather than the entire call are used to calculate the loss percentage.

-If the MCU mode is activated on your TrueConf Group, you can switch between the statistics windows for each participant using the “left” and “right” buttons on the control panel:
+If your TrueConf Group has the MCU mode enabled, you can switch between the statistics windows for each participant using the left and right buttons on the control panel:

 /docs/group-user/media/current-call-info/en.png

-To conduct group conferences on TrueConf Group, ensure that your configuration includes an MCU module and that the MCU function is enabled in the settings.
+To hold group conferences on TrueConf Group, ensure that the MCU module is included in your package, and the MCU function is enabled in the settings.

-To set up a conference, you need to call any user following the above instructions and then add other participants one by one.
+To create a conference, call any of the participants by following the instructions above, and then sequentially add all other participants.

 In the conference menu, click /docs/group-user/media/buttons/add_participants/en.png, and the Contacts window will open.
 You can now add a participant from any contact section.